|

 - 2nd Thursday of the month - Happy Hour in person at 4 PM

-- All Thursdays except the 2nd Thursday of each month, Happy Hour on Zoom at 4 PM
+- 1st Thursday of the month - Happy Hour on Zoom at 5 PM

-- All Fridays except the 3rd and last Friday of each moth Coffee Hour on Zoom at 9:00 AM.
+- All Fridays except the 3rd and last Friday of each month Coffee Hour on Zoom at 9:00 AM.

 - For registration, calendar questions, or log-in help, contact the WLLO office (503-308-8223).
 To get log in details to specific events, email info@WLLOvillage.org.
 (Many events are for members and volunteers only.)